kessmefeke/e2xCheckoutExercise-/README.md

 ---------------- RUNNING TESTS --------------------

+Pull the framework to your local directory of choice.
+- If running locally from an IDE like eclipse navigate to >>src/test/java>>testRunner/TestRun
+- Rightclick and run as JUNIT test
-Pull the framework to your local directory of choice Open command prompt cd to the directory where the framework is located do "mvn compile" (to compile the framework and download all dependencies) do "mvn install test" (to run all tests)
+If want to run from command >> Open command prompt cd to the directory where the framework is located do "mvn compile" (to compile the framework and download all dependencies) do "mvn install test" (to run all tests)
 To view TEST REPORT go to -> {user.dir}/test-outout/report.html.